 Leveling and Polishing (Smoothing) The Metal Surface

 In most cases it is possible to restore a dented piece of stainless or aluminum trim to its original condition.
-We recommend using Eastwood’s Trim Hammer and Anvil Set (#13116) for dent removal.
-The Trim Hammer (#13146) is designed to access most areas.
-It may however, be necessary to custom grind a bolt head to access dented areas under a flange.
+Use a Trim Hammer and Anvil just like you would for dents in body work.
 Start at the outside of the dent and work your way around the outside of the dent and gradually inward in a circular pattern.
 This will shrink the metal back to its original shape.
-If you work from the inside of the dent outward, you will stretch the metal further and possibly ruin the piece.
-It is better to make several light passes and slowly work the piece back into shape than to try to remove the dent with a few heavy blows.
+It is better to make several light passes and work slowly than to try to remove the dent with a few heavy blows.

-Filing Next use a fine file (such as an ignition point file) to “knock down” any high spots, but be careful not to remove too much material from the hammered area.
+Next use a fine file (such as an ignition point file) to knock down any high spots, being careful not to remove too much material.
 Inspect your work to make sure it is as smooth as possible and, if necessary, use the trim hammer to bring up any low spots, then repeat the filing to remove any high spots.
-Finally, sand/polish the surface using one of the methods detailed in the next section.

 TECH TIP: For slightly contoured surfaces, use the Finishing Belts (#13139) which combine the cleaning and metal conditioning power of Finishing Belts with the ease-of-use and speed of the Expander Wheel.

 TECH TIP: Smoothing soft metal surfaces past 220 grit and hard metal surfaces smoother than 600 grit lessens the need of Tripoli or Emery Compound and speed the buffing process.